Date of Award:

 Doctor of Philosophy (PhD)

 Pratt, Kimberly M., "Evaluating Complementary and Alternative Medicine (CAM) Utilization in a College Sample: A Multisite Application of the Sociobehavioral Model of Healthcare Utilization" (2012).
-All Graduate Theses and Dissertations.
-Paper 1397.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+1397.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .